deanturpin/handt/details.md

 to LLVM's coding standard by running ```clang-format``` as a pre-commit hook.

 # Web server
-On each commit Travis CI builds and runs the source and if successful deploys the (markdown) results back to GitHub in the gh-pages branch.
+On each commit Travis CI compiles and runs the source and if successful deploys the (markdown) results back to GitHub in the gh-pages branch.
 Jekyll then runs to generate the complete HTML.

 # Exchanges
-Binance was chosen as it has a good selection of currencies.
+Binance was the chosen exchange as it has a good selection of currencies.
+But the prices are fetched via Crytpo Compare so the exchange can be changed without updating the interface.

-# Strategy window size
+# Strategy window size considerations
 *Any* strategy that triggered a year ago on BTC would have succeeded by now.
-So we must consider how far into the future we are prepared to go.
-For example: should we expect a return after one day from a decision based on a week's worth of prices?
+So we must consider how far into the future we are prepared to go look.
+For
+example: should we expect a return after one day from a decision based on a week's worth of prices?

 # Previous version of HANDT
-The original version ran every minute on a web-server.
-The process was modularised nicely but maintaining state between stages required quite a lot of code.
+The original version ran once a minute on a web-server.
+The process modularised nicely but maintaining state between stages required quite a lot of code.
 It also ran only on new data so it took a while to build up confidence in the strategies.
-I soon realised it was inefficient to wait for new data to come in to test the strategies.
-A sigificant proportion of the original design was concerned with saving state between modules/runs and the current design halved the line count.
+I soon realised it was inefficient to wait for new data to come in to prove the strategies.
+Also, a sigificant proportion of the original design was concerned with saving state between modules/runs, consequently the current design halved the line count.

 ![](doc/handt.svg)